kubernetes/kube-state-metrics/charts/kube-state-metrics/README.md

 Installs the [kube-state-metrics agent](https://github.com/kubernetes/kube-state-metrics).

-## Warning
+## ⚠️ Warning

+**Chart Releasing workflow is currently broken due to an upstream issue with this repo and `kubernetes/test-infra`, which is actively being worked on.**
-**The integration is still work in progress.
-As of now, the mentioned repositories below are not fully set up yet.
+Until then, the mentioned repositories below are not fully set up yet.
-You can still use the deprecated [helm/stable](https://charts.helm.sh/stable/) repository and migrate at a later point to the new location.
+You can still use the deprecated [helm/stable](https://charts.helm.sh/stable/) repository and migrate to the new location in the near future.
 At this point in time, no significant changes to the chart were made in this repository.
-For more information, please see: https://github.com/kubernetes/kube-state-metrics/pull/1325#issuecomment-749732052**
+For more information or to follow progress, see: https://github.com/kubernetes/kube-state-metrics/pull/1325#issuecomment-749732052

 ## Get Repo Info